 With extra features like split-tunneling (WhiteLister), Internet Kill Switch, and VPN chaining capability known as MultiHop, Surfshark is right up there on the top among the best VPN extensions for Chrome browsers.
 It also comes with a 30-day money-back guarantee.

-The cheap pricing at $2.30/mo (Save 81% on 2 Years + 2 Months Free Plan with Surfshark Antivirus) augments its desirability even further, making it one of the best VPN on Chrome.
+The cheap pricing at $2.05/mo (Get 84% + 2 Months FREE this Black Friday/Cyber Monday) augments its desirability even further, making it one of the best VPN on Chrome.

 Read more about this provider in our Surfshark review.